dannymckinney88/movie-review-project2/README.md

 - A signed user will get the same home page with a welcome back message

 - A signed in user when on the info page of a movie will have two options
-- They can add a movie to a their favorites list
+- A signed in user can add a movie to a their favorites list
-- They can write a review about any movie the like
+- A signed in user can write a review about any movie they like

 ## Technologies used